isometry/platform-health/pkg/provider/helm/README.md

 - `release` (required): The name of the Helm release to monitor.
 - `namespace` (required): The namespace of the Helm release to monitor.
 - `timeout` (default: `5s`): The maximum time to wait for a status check to be completed before timing out.
+- `checks` (optional): List of CEL expressions for custom health validation.
+Each check has:
+  - `expression` (required): A CEL expression that must evaluate to `true` for the release to be healthy.
+  - `errorMessage` (optional): Custom error message when the check fails.

 For queries to succeed, the platform-health server must be run in a context with appropriate access privileges to list and get the `Secret` resources that Helm uses internally to track releases.
 Running "in-cluster", this means an appropriate service account, role and role binding must be configured.